herico/game-flag-app/README.md

 ## Development
 Just open `index.html` or serve locally to get proper PWA behavior.

+Tip: run the asset fetcher below to make sure flags and country names are available offline.

 ## Dark mode
 - The UI supports light and dark themes.